Dicridon/canoe/README.md

 `obj`: compiled object files are stored here.

-`src`: all source files are seperated into components. `canoe add` may add extra components to this project.
+`src`: all source files are separated into components. `canoe add` may add extra components to this project.

 `src/components/tests`: common functionalities for tests are implemented in this sub directory.

 `target`: compiled executable binary or .so files are stored here.

-`tests`: source files for exectutable test files are all in this directory
+`tests`: source files for executable test files are all in this directory

 `third-party`: external libraries are stored here.